 Before lockdown, card payments were already becoming the norm in high-street retailers and local shops alike.
 But the sudden closure of physical retailers and the need for stringent hygiene measures due to the pandemic has hastened the decline of cash payments.
-Not only are more consumers paying for things online than ever before, but card payments are now the go-to payment method in shops because they don’t require anything to change hands, reducing the potential spread of coronavirus.
+As a result, not only are more consumers paying for things online than ever before, but card payments are now the go-to payment method in shops because they don’t require anything to change hands, reducing the potential spread of coronavirus.

 But what does all of this mean for cash in the UK?
 Are we heading towards a future where cash isn’t needed?
-Perhaps one day, but it doesn’t look like the UK will be going completely cashless just yet.
-Let’s take a look at the facts.
+Perhaps one day, it doesn’t look like the UK will be going completely cashless just yet.
+So let’s take a look at the facts.

 The Uk Today

 Card payments were already becoming the standard in the UK well before the pandemic took hold, with card payments overtaking cash in the UK back in 2017.
-It’s clear that the UK is hurtling towards card payments sooner rather than later, with some estimates predicting that cash will account for just 9% of payments across the nation by 2028.
+The UK is hurtling towards card payments sooner rather than later, with some estimates predicting that cash will account for just 9% of payments across the nation by 2028.

 However, despite the clear surge in popularity of contactless payments, there are still plenty of people who still pay with cash.
-There are currently more than £70 billion worth of notes circulating in the UK, and cash accounted for over 28% of all transactions in Britain in 2018.
-A cashless society may be on the horizon at some point, but it’s not coming just yet.
+There is currently more than £70 billion worth of notes circulating in the UK, and cash accounted for over 28% of all transactions in Britain in 2018.
+So a cashless society may be on the horizon at some point, but it’s not coming just yet.

 The Demographics of Cashlessness

 Many people in poverty lack access to broadband internet or mobile data, which means paying digitally or via contactless apps isn’t feasible.
-They may also be more likely to be reliant on cash-in-hand work to make ends meet.
+As a result, they may also be more likely to rely on cash-in-hand work to make ends meet.

 Data shows that the 25-34 age group most commonly use contactless payments, followed by the 35-44 and 45-54 age brackets.
-Some people might be surprised to see that 16-24 year olds are actually less likely to use contactless than most other groups, but this is likely more to due to the fact that many very young people still rely on pocket money and part-time job payments, meaning there’s less in the bank.
+Some people might be surprised to see that 16-24 year olds are actually less likely to use contactless than most other groups, but this is likely because many very young people still rely on pocket money and part-time job payments, meaning there’s less in the bank.

 The age group least likely to use contactless payments are, of course, the 65+ category.
 In fact, research by Access to Cash Review suggests that 2.2 million people in the UK rely upon cash for day-to-day transactions.
 It’s these people who would suffer in a cashless society, left behind by the changes the rest of us are already starting to make.